Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-A paper by \citet{kim_skininterfaced_2022} describes on-body colorimetric measurement of vitamin C, calcium, zinc, and iron using sweat as a biofluid (Fig. \ref{fig:sweat_figures1}).
-A bespoke colorimetric assay is used for each micronutrient, assessed with known concentrations in a buffer solution.
+A paper by \citet{kim_skininterfaced_2022} described on-body colorimetric measurement of vitamin C, calcium, zinc, and iron using sweat as a biofluid (Fig. \ref{fig:sweat_figures}(ii)).
+A bespoke colorimetric assay was used for each micronutrient, assessed with known concentrations in a buffer solution.
 Since temperature and pH can affect colorimetric results, the authors conducted tests within the normal range of body temperature and pH in sweat, finding only a slight shift in results.
-Uniquely, micronutrients can be supplemented transdermally through the patch itself.
-Multiple on-body tests were conducted.
+Uniquely, micronutrients could be supplemented transdermally through the patch itself.
+Multiple on-body tests were conducted with 7 volunteers (4 male).
 Sweat was induced by a sauna before and after supplementation (either orally or transdermally).
 Patch-based measurements were found to be correlated with ICP-MS results.
-Although the paper claims that "sweat chemistry correlates, at least semiquantitatively, to plasma chemistry" for these micronutrients \cite{kim_skininterfaced_2022}, this claim is based on the time dynamics of concentrations after supplementation rather than a comparison to a gold-standard status assessment (Tables \ref{tab: assessment-ws} and \ref{tab: assessment-min}).
+Although the paper claimed that "sweat chemistry correlates, at least semiquantitatively, to plasma chemistry" for these micronutrients \cite{kim_skininterfaced_2022}, this claim is based on the time dynamics of concentrations after supplementation rather than a comparison to an optimal reference standard status assessment (Table \ref{tab: assessment}).
 Furthermore, the clinical literature points out that that vitamin C and iron concentrations in sweat have been shown to have little to no correlation with levels in blood \cite{baker_physiological_2020, baker_physiology_2019}.
-Therefore, this device provides insights into the rate of excretion of these micronutrients rather than their status.
-There is no analysis of possible measurement bias induced by transdermal supplementation at the point of sweat collection.
+Therefore, we argue that this device provides insights into the rate of excretion of these micronutrients rather than their status.
+Lastly, there is no analysis of possible measurement bias induced by transdermal supplementation at the point of sweat collection.